Illinois Compiled Statutes

 (7) present a valid application for issuance of an

-initial license accompanied by a sponsor card and the fees specified by rule.
+initial license accompanied by fees specified by rule.

 (c) Successfully completed course work, completed pursuant to the